Toposophic Levels and Mental Abilities

 Determining if a being meets the requirements for the hyperturing level is not an easy feat for S1 entities, although relatively easy for superior S-level ones.
 One such test is a variant of the "Turing test," but this time applied by an S1 entity on another.
-Some specialists state that only an S1 level entity can fully and consciously simulate the functions of an S0 inside eir mind, but again, this is something that can only be efficiently proven by S>1 level beings, and there are still no documented works in this specific field.
+Some specialists state that only an S1 level entity (or above) can fully and consciously simulate the functions of an S0 inside eir mind, but again, this is something that can only be efficiently proven by S>1 level beings, and there are still no documented works in this specific field.

 Hardware is usually nanotech with multiple and highly parallel nodes, with much stronger pattern recognition abilities, added up with some extra abilities and "retro-input" (the output generated by any sub-node can be used as input to the very same sub-node, basically), or even nano-augmented organic hardware.
 The nodes in a system are always parallel in multiple levels: nodes are parallel between each other, and sub-nodes inside nodes are parallel between them, etc.